christopherwilches/Autonomous-Trading-System/docs/01_system_architecture.md

 - final_groups
   the output of mp2_p2
   gives the final two groups that will be used for testing

-### optuna_10a_data_db
+### variation_results_db
-This database holds the variation test results produced by mp1_p1 across all cycles.
+This database holds the variation-level performance results produced by mp1_p1 across all cycles.

-The naming is legacy (outdated).
-Functionally, this is a weekly results store.
+In earlier versions of the system, this database appears under a legacy name tied to an abandoned Optuna-based approach.
+Functionally, it serves as the weekly results store used by the mp1 loop.

 Typical contents per algorithm: